-- 2.32 The Permit holder must submit a Fencing Plan to the Manager for approval.
-The purpose of the Fencing Plan is to set out the procedures to be used to ensure that exclusion fences are constructed and maintained to prevent frogs (and help prevent lizards) from entering drill sites.
+2.45 The ~~objective purpose~~ of the Fencing Plan is to set out the procedures to be used to ensure that exclusion fences are constructed and maintained to prevent frogs (and help prevent lizards) from entering sites ~~or exiting buffer zones.~~

-The Fencing Plan must:
+2.282.46 The Fencing Plan must:

 - a.
 Be prepared in consultation with the Manager - b.
 Describe the construction standard and methods that will be used for the construction and maintenance of exclusion fences - c.
 Describe how the exclusion fences will prevent frogs / lizards entering the sites and or sumps - d.
 Describe a maintenance schedule for the exclusion fences - e.
-Describe the procedures to be used to protect herpetofauna if there are any significant breaches of exclusion fences (e.g. tree fall across/through a fence) - 2.33 The Permit holder must implement and comply with the Fencing Plan approved by the Manager at all times. - 2.34 The Manager may request a review of the Fencing Plan and may require the Permit holder to amend the Fencing Plan at any time.
-The Permit holder must implement and comply with any amendments to the Fencing Plan approved by the Manager. - 2.35 The Permit holder may, at any time, submit to the Manager for approval an amended Fencing Plan provided that until a variation is approved, activities must be in accordance with the existing Fencing Plan.
+Describe the procedures to be used to protect herpetofauna if there are any significant breaches of exclusion fences (e.g. tree fall across/through a fence)